ABOUT WASHINGTON ON THE BRAZOS

 The Visitor Center & Gift Shop features interactive exhibits in the Gallery of the Republic which present a timeline of the Texas Revolution and highlights the historic attractions of the park.

 Located outside the park in nearby Navasota, the monument celebrates Texas’ heritage with a timeline of flags, representing the six nations that built the unique character of Texas.

 With picturesque views of the Brazos Valley, the Conference Center, the Overlook Room, and the adjoining patio are perfect spaces for meetings, weddings and reunions.

 Washington on the Brazos State Historic Site is situated on 293 acres of lush park land.
 Get a glimpse of why we cherish the place Where Texas Became Texas as you browse these photographs.
 Then come visit us and take your own tour of Independence Hall, Barrington Living History Farm and Star of the Republic Museum.

-Washington on the Brazos State Park Association, a non-profit 501(c)3 organization, exists to help preserve the rich history of the heroic actions taken by our forefathers at Washington on the Brazos with the signing of the Texas Declaration of Independence from Mexico on March 2, 1836.
-The Association raises funds to facilitate programs, celebrations, and education at Washington on the Brazos State Historic Site, Star of the Republic Museum, Independence Hall, Barrington Living History Farm and Fanthorp Inn State Historic Site.
-You can play a vital role in Texas History, join the Association today!
+Washington on the Brazos Historical Foundation, a non-profit 501(c)3 organization, exists to help preserve the rich history of the heroic actions taken by our forefathers at Washington on the Brazos with the signing of the Texas Declaration of Independence from Mexico on March 2, 1836.
+The Foundation raises funds to facilitate programs, celebrations, and education at Washington on the Brazos State Historic Site, Star of the Republic Museum, Independence Hall, Barrington Plantation and Fanthorp Inn.
+You can play a vital role in Texas History, join the Foundation today!